polyrhythm-project/new-polyrhythm-project-website/howtouse/index.md

 You can sort example by range based on a number of characteristics, including tempo, duration, staff count, composition year, premiere year, and publication year.
 Each characteristic includes two text boxes (minimum and maximum) that require a number entry.
 You can set only a minimum, only a maximum, or a minimum and maximum.
 The number of examples that matech you selection criteria will appear above the examples table.

-If you experience an problem with the Borwse page, don't hesitate to let us know by using the "Feedback" option on the right side of the page!
+If you experience any problem with the Browse page, don't hesitate to let us know by using the "Feedback" option on the right side of the page!

 <div style="height:300px"></div>